StackVista/stackstate-docs/use/perspectives/filters.md

 ### Basic topology filters

-The main way of filtering the topology is by using the basic filter panel, accessed using the _filter_ icon.
+The main way of filtering the topology is by using the basic filters.

-From here, you can use the basic filter panel to filter the topology on certain properties.
-If you select a particular property, the topology view will be updated to show only the topology that matches the selected value.
-Selecting multiple properties narrows down your search \(ie, it combines them using an `AND` operator\).
-Selecting multiple values for a single property expands your search \(ie, it combines them using an `OR` operator\).
+When you set a filter, the open perspective will update to show only the visualization or data for the subset of your topology that matches the filter.
+Setting multiple filters will narrow down your search further - filters are combined using an `AND` operator.
+You can set multiple values for each filter to expand your search - filter values are combined using an `OR` operator.

-You can use the basic filter panel to select a subset of your topology based on the following properties:
+You can use basic filters to refine the selected topology by:

 * Layers
 * Domains
 * Environments
 * Types
-* Health - reflects how the component is functioning
+* Health
-* Labels - make it easy to navigate your topology
+* Labels
 * Components

-### Filter settings

-**Show Components** adds one or more specific components to the topology selection.
-You can **search** for the component by name.

 ### Basic filtering example